-Eleanor of Toledo (1522–1562) was the second daughter of Don Pedro of Toledo, Marquis of Vilafranca and member of the prominent Alba family.
+Eleanor of Toledo (1522–1562) was the second daughter of Don Pedro of Toledo, Marquis of Vilafranca and a member of the prominent Alba family.
 A Spanish noblewoman, she became Duchess of Florence by marrying Cosimo I de Medici in 1539.
 Born in Spain, she moved to Italy at 11 years old due to her father being the viceroy of Spain in Naples.
 In the lavish Neapolitan environment, Eleanor was presented with extravagance, rank, and prestige.
-In this context, she learned essential lessons for her future as regent.
+In this context, she learned essential lessons for her future as a regent.

 A Marriage of Love & Convenience

 Cosimo I de Medici (1519–1574) could have married the viceroy’s eldest daughter – and it was actually expected of him to do so.
 But it was Eleanor he wished to marry.
 Remembering her beauty from when they first met, Cosimo insisted on having her as his wife.
 It is said that he remained faithful throughout their entire marriage (and this was a time when a husband having mistresses was not at all unusual).

 The Medici-Toledo union may have been a love match, but it was also a very strategic choice for the Duke of Florence.
 Eleanor’s father, Don Pedro, not only had great authority in Italy but also had close relations with Emperor Charles V. Through this marriage, Cosimo I de Medici secured an important connection to both Austrian and Spanish houses.

 The Duchess of Florence

 Eleanor of Toledo was the Duke’s constant companion.
 She not only fulfilled the roles expected of her as a wife and a mother but was also an active part of her husband’s duties.
 The Duchess acted as his regent when he was taken ill and, during his absences, she would be included in the direction of military affairs.
 Eleanor and Cosimo were seen as joint rulers.